vekatze/neut/book/src/statements.md

 ## `data`

 `data` defines an algebraic data type (ADT).
-It should look like the below:
+It should look like the following:

 ```neut
 data nat {